 Scope and syllabus

-The course provides an introduction to Somali language with emphasis on practical written and spoken Somali.
-The course covers phonetics and phonology, verb and noun morphology and basic syntax, particularly the focus system and single relative clauses.
+This module provides an introduction to Somali language with emphasis on practical written and spoken Somali.
+It covers phonetics and phonology, verb and noun morphology and basic syntax, particularly the focus system and single relative clauses.
 Communicative practice is established through learning language around dialogues dealing with a range of everyday situations, including travelling, buying and selling, and urban and rural life.

 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of the studies.